cormullion/Karnak.jl/docs/src/examples.md

  "Flux"
 ```

+`outneighbors` returns a list of all neighbors connected to vertex `v` by an outgoing edge.

-### Shortest paths
+### Shortest paths and lengths of branches

 The `dijkstra_shortest_paths()` function finds the paths between the designated package and all its dependencies.

+The returned value is a DijkstraState object, with fields `parents`, `dists`, `predecessors`, `pathcounts`, and `closest_vertices`

-One package is very close indeed at 0.0 - that's Colors.jl itself.
+Looking at the `dists` (distances), we see that one package is very close indeed at 0.0 - that's Colors.jl itself!

 ```julia
 spath_result = dijkstra_shortest_paths(g, 1)

 spath_result.dists

 1375-element Vector{Float64}:
  0.0
  1.0